cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/practice-countdown.md

 -  Your solution should use a     `for`     loop and should not use a     `while`     loop.

 -  Your program should use the main-method pattern (we provided the starter code) and should define a function named     `countdown`     (as described above) before the     `main`     method.

-##  Running / Submitting

--  Remember to run your program you can press the "Run" button or use the terminal by using the command     `python main.py`     (since the name of the file is     `main.py`     ).

--  To submit your program, you need to press the "Mark" button.